ErdinyoBarboza/LafGamesWorkflow/README.md

 #### Function Naming
 The naming of functions, events, and event dispatchers is critically important.
 Based on the name alone, certain assumptions can be made about functions.
 For example:

-* Is it a pure function?
+* Saf bir fonksiyon mu?
-* Is it fetching state information?
+* State Information alıyor mu?
-* Is it a handler?
+* Handler mı?
-* What is its purpose?
+* Amacı nedir?

 These questions and more can all be answered when functions are named appropriately.

 <a name="function-verbrule"></a>
-#### All Functions Should Be Verbs
+#### Bütün Functionlar Fiil Olmalıdır
 All functions and events perform some form of action, whether its getting info, calculating data, or causing something to explode.
 Therefore, all functions should start with verbs.
 They should be worded in the present tense whenever possible.
 They should also have some context as to what they are doing.

 İyi örnekler:

-* `Fire` - Good example if in a Character / Weapon class, as it has context.
-Bad if in a Barrel / Grass / any ambiguous class.
+* `Fire` - Character / Weapon classı ise iyi bir örnek çünkü, konuyla alakalı.
+Barrel / Grass / ve benzeri belirsiz classlar için kötü bir örnek.
-* `Jump` - Good example if in a Character class, otherwise, needs context.
+* `Jump` - Characater classı ise iyi bir örnek, ancak değil ise belirsiz.
 * `Explode`
 * `ReceiveMessage`
 * `SortPlayerArray`